 In most cases, the plan will pay for prescriptions only if they are filled at the plan's network pharmacies.
 A network pharmacy is a drug store that has agreed to fill prescriptions for our plan members.
-You may go to any of our network pharmacies.
+You may use any of our network pharmacies.

-To find a network pharmacy, you can look in the Provider and Pharmacy Directory, visit our website, or contact Member Services or your Care Coordinator.
+To find a network pharmacy, you can look in the Provider and Pharmacy Directory, visit our website, or contact Member Services or your care coordinator.